 State and local agencies in Pennsylvania and Allegheny County specifically have taken steps to enforce the various orders, for example;

-Enforcement efforts are also underway elsewhere in the country, for example:
+Enforcement efforts are also underway elsewhere in the country.

 For media inquiries, please contact firstname.lastname@example.org.